Why Doctoral Studies at IWH?

 The IWH Doctoral Programme in Economics

-The Halle Institute for Economic Research Halle – Member of the Leibniz Association is home to many exceptionally motivated and highly skilled young researchers working on a doctoral dissertation in economics.
+The Halle Institute for Economic Research Halle (IWH) – Member of the Leibniz Association is home to many exceptionally motivated and highly skilled young researchers working on a doctoral dissertation in economics.
 These fellows are an important part of the IWH research community.
 The IWH Doctoral Programme in Economics (IWH-DPE) aims to provide these young researchers with a nurturing place to further develop and advance their competences and to make the most of their skills.

-Being open to young fellows of the partner universities, the IWH-DPE offers a platform for sharing the experience of a program that complies with international standards in post-graduate education and training in economics.
-The IWH-DPE is a milestone in improving the quality of post-graduate education of young economists in the region – in accordance with recommendations by the Leibniz Association and the German Council of Science and Humanities.
+Being open to young fellows of the partner universities, IWH-DPE offers a platform for sharing the experience of a program that complies with international standards in post-graduate education and training in economics.
+IWH-DPE is a milestone in improving the quality of post-graduate education of young economists in the region – in accordance with recommendations by the Leibniz Association and the German Council of Science and Humanities.

 Doctoral Programme Director

 This is achieved by combining an excellent course programme and research seminar series with unique chances to conduct research in teams with IWH fellows under the guidance of an IWH supervisor.
 IWH supervisors will be experienced in both fields, economic research and policy work.